 AYSO games are supposed to be safe, fun & fair and for the enjoyment of everyone involved – players, coaches, spectators & referees alike!
 In divisions U6 thru U8, the coaches stand on opposite sides of the field and the parents and other supporters of their team stand on the same side as the coaches.
 In Divisions U10 thru U19 parents and spectators stand on one side of the field and coaches and players on the other.

 The coaches must remain within the technical area that extends 10 yards either side of the halfway line and stand at least 1 yard away from the touch line.

-Spectators may stand/sit anywhere along the touch line (so long as they don’t impede play at the corners) and should remain at least 2 yards away from the touch line so as to give the assistant referee clear view of the entire touch line and allow him/her to run up & down the line without fear of tripping over chairs, children, dogs or water bottles.
+Spectators may stand/sit outside the touch line and between the penalty area markings and should remain at least 3 yards away from the touch line.
+This is important for spectator, player, and assistant referee safety and unobstructed play.
 Nobody is allowed to stand on the goal line or behind the goals.
 Coaches are responsible for ‘policing’ the spectators and should respond immediately to any request for assistance made by the referee or assistant referee.

 No food, beverages (other than water), dogs, or other pets are allowed on turf fields.
 Only people, equipment, and water are allowed.
 Team banners, pop-up canopies, or equipment may not be staked to the turf.
 As needed, the base of these items should be weighted for stability.